rongfengliang/castled/docs/docs/deploying-castled/deploy-local.md

 ---

 :::note
-These steps have been tested on MacOS(M1 and Intel) and Ubuntu 20.04
+These steps have been tested on MacOS(Intel) and Ubuntu 20.04
 :::

 ## Setting up Castled